JustinGirard/korr_example_work/readme.md

 - context_tests.py - bare tests of the data interface
 - mcp_tests.py - tests that verify the mcp http interface is working

-Work remaining: (I would guess another 2-4 hours at my current pace)
+Work remaining: (I would guess another 2-6 hours at my current pace)
-- Agent interface (started)
+- Agent interface (started) (~1 hrs)
-- Agent unit tests (adversarial llm tests )
+- Agent unit tests (adversarial llm tests ) (~1 hrs)
-- Package structure, directory structure
+- Package structure, directory structure (~0.5 hrs)
+- applying some pandas / filtering to the data to clean it.
+Not sure yet what filtering would be at the LLM level or pandas level (~1-2 hrs)
+- Link to API  (~1-2 hrs)

+it does feel like this kind of task might take me 3-8 more hours.
+So if you have a method to code this up in < 2 hours I would be interested in seeing examples.

 Full disclosure: